Of all the nutrients that vegans must pay attention to, Vitamin B12 is at the very top of the list.

 Ability to absorb vitamin B12 decreases with age, and some people cannot absorb sufficient B12 orally.
 Luckily, determining your B12 levels is one of the cheapest blood work tests available, and it’s standard on every basic nutrient panel.

-If your levels remain low despite daily use of sublinguals, your doctor may decide recommend regular injections.
+If your levels remain low despite daily use of sublinguals, your doctor may recommend regular injections.
 Since injections go straight into the muscle, they guarantee excellent absorption.
 These injections require a prescription in the United States.
 But in Mexico and many other countries, you can buy, without a prescription, syringes pre-loaded with B12 at any pharmacy.
 Obviously, only people with proper medical qualifications should administer these injections.

 For more information about nutrients of special interest to vegans, see our Vitamin and Supplement Guide.
 Also be sure to check out our Vegan Nurition Guide.